A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Discussion

-\bmhead{Underutilization of diverse evaluation metrics} In current POI recommendation research, there exists an overreliance on relevance measures in offline evaluation, such as recall and precision and exhibits an underutilization of diverse evaluation metrics, as emphasized in Subsection \ref{Evaluation Metrics and Approaches in POI Recommendations}.
-For example, a general POI recommender system might recommend a first-time visitor to Paris to visit the Eiffel Tower, although the user most likely already knows about this popular attraction.
-Similarly, when making a next-POI recommendation, it might be predicted that the tourist will visit a nearby cafe based on their current location.
-While these recommendations might yield high accuracy in offline evaluations, the value of such recommendations to the user can be arguably low.
-Therefore, while the relevance is of paramount importance, it is equally imperative to recognize the multidimensional nature of POI recommendations, along with the varying preferences and requirements of users.
-Moreover, the current use of comparably simple models that neglect unique tourist characteristics can engender misleading outcomes and spawn recommendations of limited utility.
+In current POI recommendation research, there exists an overreliance on relevance measures in offline evaluation and it exhibits an underutilization of diverse evaluation metrics, as emphasized in Subsection \ref{Evaluation Metrics and Approaches in POI Recommendations}.
+For example, a general POI recommender system might recommend a first-time tourist to Paris to visit the Eiffel Tower, although the user most likely already knows about this popular attraction.
+Similarly, when making a next-POI recommendation, it might be predicted that the tourist will visit a nearby cafe based on his current location.
+While these recommendations might yield high accuracy in offline evaluations, the value of such recommendations to tourists can be arguably low.
+While relevance is of importance, it is equally imperative to recognize the multidimensional nature of the POI recommendation quality, along with the varying preferences and requirements of tourists.
 Hence, there is a pressing need for future research to diversify evaluation metrics, such as novelty, diversity, serendipity and coverage, to capture the true value and usefulness of recommendations in the specific context of tourism.

-\bmhead{Limited reproducibility and transparency} The current landscape of POI recommendation research underscores a crucial need for enhancing reproducibility and transparency, as can be observed from Figure~\ref{code_availibility}.
-Since open access to source code allows for the verification and extension of existing methodologies, fostering an environment of open science that is conducive to continual innovation and progress in POI recommendation research.
-The limited availability of source code in a significant number of papers impedes the replication and validation of research findings, potentially hindering the realization of true advancements in the field.

-Ensuring reproducibility not only strengthens the validity and credibility of research but also encourages collaboration and knowledge sharing among researchers.
-Therefore, it is critical for future research to place a stronger emphasis on ensuring the availability of source code, complete with relevant documentation, to facilitate the reproducibility of studies.
+Furthermore, offline evaluation primarily focuses on the model's performance on historical data and may not reflect the performance of the RSs in real-world scenarios.
+Indeed, offline evaluation may fail to capture user's subjective experiences, personalized needs and recommendation diversity.
+In contrast, lab/user studies can provide in-depth insights into user's expectations, satisfaction and usage experience \citep{offlineE}.
+This practical approach can compensate for the limitations of offline evaluation, making the RSs more aligned with real user needs.
+Therefore, in future POI recommendation research, researchers could incorporate more lab/user studies to evaluate the model's performance, while simultaneously executing offline evaluation.